ksmai/blog/_posts/2020-11-14-better-error-handling-with-monads.md

 {% endhighlight %}

 This final version is very satisfying to read.
-Not only does it eliminates all the explicit type casting, but it also makes the sequential parsing logic explicit while hiding away all the error handling code in a type safe manner.
+Not only does it eliminates all the explicit type assertions, but it also makes the sequential parsing logic explicit while hiding away all the error handling code in a type safe manner.
 Another neat thing is that all the `.value` calls are gone.
 The client should be able to extract the bottled-up value (or error) using a little [helper